Syllabus

 Presentation of the course

 This course focuses on statistical methods to analyse Research data in Experimental Sciences.
-The course starts with a crash course in the programming tools needed to complete the subject, and an introduction to useful tools for their research projects.
-The format is a 4-day workshop, modelled on and taking advantage of open-source online materials.
+The course includes a course in the programming tools needed to complete the subject, and an introduction to useful tools for their research projects.
+The format is a 6-day workshop, modelled on and taking advantage of open-source online materials.

 After a general introduction on probability theory and parameters estimation, an emphasis will be made on statistical inference, along with a general introduction to Bayesian statistics.
 The course comprises 5 ECTS credits, involving approximately 30 hours of plenary lectures, and 20 hours of exercises and hands-on computer classes.
 The subject is based on the understanding of key methodological concepts and tools and on the application of Python resources to solve statistical analysis.
 As this is an intensive course, students are advised of the need for strong interaction with the lecturers and of the need to keep the class material up to date.